How to Negotiate Salary After a Job Offer

 Now comes how one should negotiate salary without compromising his chances of getting the job.

 #1 Be ready

-As mentioned above, a responsible applicant will not come to the interview date without having the knowledge or background of what to expect salary-wise.
-Research will greatly help as there are a lot of websites that indicate the ideal salary for various positions in different cities.
+As mentioned above, a responsible applicant will not come to the interview without having the knowledge of what to expect salary-wise.
+Research greatly helps, as there are a lot of websites that indicate the average salary for various positions in different cities.

 #2 Be vague about salary expectation and history

 It is common for employers to ask about an applicant’s salary history and expectations after they have offered the job.
-It can be an embarrassing situation to be in but answering it can also be risky as it may turn off the employer if the figures given are too high.
-So, to be on the safe side, an employee can say that it would be better if he knew first what the job entails so that the salary can then be discussed.
+Answering can be risky, as it may turn off the employer if the figures given are too high.
+To be on the safe side, an employee can say that it would be better if he knew first what the job entails so that the salary can then be discussed.

 #3 Don’t jump right into the first offer

 This is especially true if the first offer doesn’t seem high enough.
 We already mentioned at the beginning that salaries are raised based on the previous rate.
 With that, an employee can carefully ask what the company’s ceiling salary rate is and then go from there.

 Though salary is the greatest motivation in doing one’s job, it is not the only thing that can compensate for hard work.
 For example, a new hire can ask for a more flexible working environment or schedule, or for a professional organization membership.
 The outcomes of negotiating non-salary benefits cannot be underestimated.